 All students will be required to pass all tests and guizzes in order to qualify to take the final exam.

 Pass | Fail Standard on Tests

-All students will be required to maintain an 80% or higher on quizzes and tests to qualify for a completion certificate.
+All students will be required to maintain an 80% or higher on quizzes and tests in all enrolled courses to qualify for a program completion certificate.